 State Description Blocked Indicates that a session query is held up by a lock on an object that the query is attempting to access.
 Blocked Time How long the query has been blocked.

-Momentary locks are normal and not harmful.
+Momentary locks are a normal part of database operation.
 Persistent locks may indicate:

 - A runaway query or hung query that cannot complete and release its locks, and which should be aborted

-- A long-running query, such as large-scale update or backup operation, which should be rescheduled to avoid resource contention
+- A long-executing query, such as large-scale update or backup operation, which should be rescheduled to avoid resource contention

 Delayed Indicates that the query is in a delay queue caused by a workload rule.